Mapúa Malayan Colleges Laguna: Initial years

-Global collaborations and rebrand

-In 2023, MCL partnered with Arizona State University (ASU), recognized as America’s leading university for innovation, to enhance access for Filipino students to top-tier international education in the fields of business and health sciences through its College of Business and Health Sciences programs.
-The collaboration focuses on offering students a distinctive education that emphasizes strategies for success, such as global immersion, hands-on experiential learning, cutting-edge facilities, and digital proficiency.
-This initiative was made possible through the support of the Cintana Alliance, founded by Douglas Becker.
-Additionally, MCL has teamed up with the Business College of Athens to offer master’s degree programs in maritime education.

-In the same year, the Securities and Exchange Commission approved of the rebrand of Malayan Colleges Laguna (MCL) to Mapúa Malayan Colleges Laguna (MMCL).
-This new name allows Mapúa MCL to fully embrace its roots and Mapúa heritage and gives students the opportunity to start their respective career paths immediately after graduation.
+In 2023, the Securities and Exchange Commission approved the rebrand of Malayan Colleges Laguna (MCL) to Mapúa Malayan Colleges Laguna (Mapúa MCL).

-In 2024, MMCL started to offer Bachelor of Science in Aeronautical Engineering and Associate in Aircraft Maintenance Technology under the newly established Mapúa-Laguna Institute of Aviation (MIA).
+In 2024, Mapúa MCL started to offer Bachelor of Science in Aeronautical Engineering and Associate in Aircraft Maintenance Technology under the newly established Mapúa-Laguna Institute of Aviation (MIA).
 College of Nursing (CN) was also added, with the institute offering Bachelor of Science degrees in Medical Technology, Pharmacy, and Physical Therapy in partnership with Arizona State University.

 Future

-To accommodate and create hands-on learning for students under the Mapúa-Laguna Institute of Aviation (MIA), MMCL has recently proposed the construction of a new facility named after Leonardo da Vinci.
+To accommodate and create hands-on learning for students under the Mapúa-Laguna Institute of Aviation (MIA), Mapúa MCL has recently proposed the construction of a new facility named after Leonardo da Vinci.
 Construction is projected for completion by 2025.

 Academics

 Undergraduate programs

-Mapúa Malayan Colleges Laguna offers nine accredited undergraduate programs across various disciplines, including Architecture, Arts and Science, Aviation, Business, Engineering, Nursing, Health Sciences, Computer and Information Science, and Maritime Education and Training.
-Two of these programs have been enhanced through the ASU collaboration, and the college also offers one graduate program.
-The institution operates on a trimester system, following a 14-week term with the implementation of Mapúa MCL Flux learning approach.
+Mapúa MCL offers college education in the fields of engineering, architecture, aviation, business, health sciences, information technology, the arts, and maritime education.
+Two of these programs have been modified through the ASU collaboration, and the college also offers one graduate program.
+The institution operates on a trimester system, following a 14-week term with the implementation of the Mapúa MCL Flux learning approach.